bluem-development/bluem-php/README.md

 Triodos Bank, BIC TRIONL2U no longer supported for Identity requests as of 1 june 2021.
 See: https://www.triodos.nl/veelgestelde-vragen/kan-ik-idin-gebruiken?id=4de127e85eee

+- If you use the [Preselection of banks using the DebtorWallet](https://github.com/DaanRijpkema/bluem-php#debtorwallet-preselecting-a-bank-for-mandate-payment-or-identity-request), you will have to update this library to ensure Triodos is no longer an option for iDIN.
+If you do not do this, customers that select Triodos will be presented with an error.

+- If you use the Bluem portal, you don't need to take action.
+This change is already applied within the Bluem portal.

 ## Important note for version 2.0.1:
 Major release with more stability, validation and features.